THE FRAGRANCE WHEEL

 Common Notes: Rose, Jasmine, Orange Blossom

-The oriental scent family includes herbs, spices, and dry powdery resin notes.
-Oriental scents can be described as “sensual,” warm and “exotic.”
+The amber (previously known as "oriental") scent family includes herbs, spices, and dry powdery resin notes.
+Amber scents can be described as “sensual,” warm and “exotic.”

 Smells Like: Herbal, Spicy, or Dry Resin Notes